awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    1. An `apt-get` operation is run to ensure that the latest version of `python3-apt` is installed before the patching process begins\.

-   1. After the installation process completes, the reference to the `jessie-backports` repository is restored and the signing key is removed from the apt sources keyring\.
+   1. After the installation process is complete, the reference to the `jessie-backports` repository is restored and the signing key is removed from the apt sources keyring\.
 This is done to leave the system configuration as it was before the patching operation\.

    The next time Patch Manager updates the system, the same process is repeated\.